Tuesday, February 28, 2012

 Review

 Story-based on the Amity Island Regatta.
 WARNING!
 Due to the intense scenes, this film is unsuitable for young children.
 JAWS is action-packed and frightening for a feature in the 1970s era and has lots of blood and guts.
-That's why many people are terrified to enter the water because of this film.
+That's why many people are terrified of going into the water because of this film.
 This film was truly innovative at its time, with the terrific cast of Roy Scheider, Robert Shaw and Richard Dreyfus, who all gave marvellous performances and the fantastic direction by Steven Spielberg.
-However, it was an ultimate career-defining move for Spielberg as he went on to do many big hits in Hollywood.
+However, it was the ultimate career-defining move for Spielberg as he went on to do many big hits in Hollywood.

 Also, the movie was the first summer blockbuster in history and has inspired other major box office hits, such as Star Wars, Raiders of the Lost Ark, The Dark Knight and more.
 Oh, did I forget to mention the chilling music score by John Williams?
 This unmistakable tune leaves your ears ringing and is the best factor of JAWS (a part I loved).